-As has been supported by Theorem \ref{thm:2} in Section \ref{subsec:WOLC-ECOC:main_idea}, the proposed weight optimization method guarantees the non-increase of the objective theoretically.
-That is to say, the training risk is lowered step by step until convergence.
-In this subsection, we will verify the convergence behavior of the proposed method empirically.
-For simplicity, we only give two examples on the \textsf{Dermathology} and \textsf{Vehicle} datasets, which are shown in Figs. \ref{fig:fig4} and \ref{fig:fig44} respectively.
-The same phenomenon can be observed in other datasets.
+In this subsection, we verify the convergence behavior of WOLC-ECOC empirically.
+For simplicity, we only give two examples on the {Dermathology} and {Vehicle} datasets, which are shown in Figs. \ref{fig:fig4} and \ref{fig:fig44} respectively.
+The training risk (i.e., objective value) in both figures is calculated by (\ref{eq:7}), and the accuracy is defined as the ratio of the number of correctly classified training/test examples over the total number.

-In both figures, the training risk is defined in Eq. (\ref{eq:7}), while the accuracy is defined as the ratio of the number of the correctly classified training/test examples over the total number.
-From the figures, we can see clearly that the training risks (i.e. objective values) decrease rigorously with respect to the training iteration numbers in both cases.
-We can also observe that when the objective values decrease, the corresponding training and test accuracies increase in general too.
-Note that the reason why the accuracy does not increase rigorously with respect to the iteration number is that the training risk we intend to optimize is not equivalent to the classification error (see Section \ref{subsec:xxx}).
+From the figures, we observe that the training risks decrease rigorously with respect to the numbers of training iterations.
+We also observe that the training and test accuracies increase in general along with the decrease of the objective values.